top of page

 Have you dreamed of having your pets included in your wedding day, but you’re worried about who will watch them… or if they’ll be okay while you’re soaking up every happy tear and deep belly laugh?
 You’re in luck, friends.
 If you’re planning a wedding with your dog in Calgary, Banff, Canmore, or the Alberta mountains, this guide will walk you through everything, from the “will you marry me?” moment to the last dance, so your pup can be part of the story without adding stress.

 And if you’re new here, welcome to Fly Free Photography!
 I’m Krystal, your wedding bestie behind the camera.
-I’m all about helping you plan a day that feels like you two (and yes, that can absolutely include four paws).
-If you want help documenting your wedding with your dog, reach out and let’s chat.
+I’m also very pro puppy snuggles, and yes, I will always happily accept them, no shame, no regrets.
+If you ever need someone to document your day in a way that feels relaxed, real, and true to you two (and your pup), reach out and let’s chat.

 Why You Should Include Your Dog in Your Wedding Day